UPDATE (09.17.2022): I am changing the plan for

 C/D Service in The Bronx

 Under Option 1, both C and D trains serve The Bronx all day, every day, to encourage ridership.
-The C runs with full-length (600-foot) trains as opposed to 480-foot trains, though it does not run overnight – the D replaces the C overnight.
-There is still some interlining between C and D trains since the Concourse line only has three tracks.
-However, when the C runs express in The Bronx, it does not merge with the D. While the C express would skip the busiest station in The Bronx (161st Street – Yankee Stadium), an opportunity exists to address that issue.
+The C runs with a mix of 480-foot and 600-foot trains due to available rolling stock, but it would run much more frequently than at present.
+The D would replace the C during overnight hours.
+There are still some merging conflicts between C and D trains since the Concourse line only has three tracks.
+However, when the C runs express in The Bronx, it does not merge with the D.

-[Fig. 8] Overview of the 161st Street – Yankee Stadium lower level conversion.
+[Fig. 8] Overview of the optional 161st Street – Yankee Stadium lower level conversion.

-This optional conversion isn’t necessary to de-interline CPW, but it would make the C express service more attractive; 161st Street is a major transfer point between lines serving opposite sides of Manhattan.
+While such a conversion would make the C express service more attractive, especially given that 161st Street is a major transfer point between lines serving opposite sides of Manhattan, it would be an expensive, disruptive undertaking.
+Therefore, v0.8.0 of the enhanced NYC subway would not include this conversion.

 A 4-Track Concourse Line?

 Original plans for the Concourse line called for 4 tracks, but funding shortfalls resulted in only three tracks.
-While 4 tracks are nice to have for maximum de-interlining and ridership potential (and honestly, I love the idea), NYTIP does not contemplate this conversion – yet.
+While 4 tracks are nice to have to fully eliminate merging conflicts and encourage ridership, NYTIP does not contemplate this conversion – yet.
+(Honestly, I love the idea.)

 A/C Service in Brooklyn